Gooty Fort: Architecture

 The fort is located on a group of hills that rise up to 680 m above the sea level.
 The hills are connected by lower spurs.
 The citadel of the fort is located on the westernmost hill.
 It has only one entrance known as "Mar Gooty."
 The summit of the citadel has two buildings, apparently a granary and a gunpowder magazine.
 The ruined Narasimha temple is located near the summit.
 On a 300 m high cliff, there is a small pavilion called "Murari Rao's seat", which provides a panoramic view of the town below.
 It is said that the Maratha general Murarirao Ghorpade used to play chess and swing here.

 The lower fortifications comprise a series of ramparts, which are connected by gateways and flanked by bastions.
 Numerous reservoirs excavated on the rock clefts were used to trap the seasonal rainwater.
 108 wells were also dug within the fort walls.

 There are several ruined buildings within the fort, including granaries, storerooms, and magazines.
 Some of these were used as prisons by the East India Company administrator Thomas Munro.

+Tourism Development (2024–2025)

+In an effort to promote heritage tourism in Andhra Pradesh, a task force has been formed by the government to develop tourism circuits, including the historic Gooty Fort.